-For each incoming and outgoing message or file, a checksum is created by the system using the SHA-1 hash algorithm.
-Each checksum is stored in the log of the Cryptshare server and in your archive.
+For each incoming and outgoing message or file, Cryptshare creates a checksum, a fingerprint so to say, by using the SHA-1 hash algorithm.
+Each checksum is stored in the log of the Cryptshare server and in your archive and/or your DMS.
 The checksum is unique for any particular text or file.
-If a recipient changes only a single bit in a file that was received from the Cryptshare Server the checksum changes as well.
+If someone changes only a single bit in a file that was received from the Cryptshare Server – even if it was just a full stop or a comma - the checksum changes and the difference can be proved.

-With the help of the data stored in the log such as time of dispatch, sender, recipient you can determine if, when and to whom a file such as an invoice for instance or a confirmation of an order was sent.
-Using the checksums of the documents, you can now even check if the files are identical on both the sender and the recipient side and whether the recipient is holding the very document
+With the help of the data stored in the log such as time of dispatch, sender, recipient you can determine if, when and to whom a file such as an invoice for instance or the confirmation of an order was sent.
+With the checksums of the documents, the traceability goes even further: You can now provewhether a file on the sender or the recipient side is identical to the file which was originally transferred with Cryptshare.

-Small or big – Cryptshare Archiving Interface works perfectly with most archiving solutions, manages all data sizes and helps you to be in control of your data.
+Small or big – Cryptshare archiving and DMS interface works perfectly with most archiving and DMS solutions, manages all data sizes and helps you to be in control of your data.